Home / Health Insurance / Articles / First Aid / First Aid for Electric Shock: Symptoms, Effects, Causes & Preventive Measures

 Electricity travels at the speed of light, so it can't stay in your body.
 Electricity does not stay in your body, but it passes through the body existing from any point.
 The passing electricity charges the electrons, which can cause internal damage to the victim.
 Generally, the electricity exits through your feet, but it can leave your body at any point.

 While waiting for medical help, you should turn off the source of electricity or use a dry, nonconducting object to move the source of electricity away from the injured person.
 If the injured person shows no signs of circulation, begin CPR (cardiopulmonary resuscitation).
 Try to keep the person warm and prevent them from becoming chilled.
-Apply bandage and cover burned areas with a clean cloth.
+Apply a bandage and cover burnt areas with a clean cloth.

 References